euroargodev/argopy/docs/data_quality_control.rst

 See all options available for this method here: :meth:`argopy.xarray.ArgoAccessor.create_float_source`.

+The method partially relies on two others:

-**argopy** also provides an OWC variables filter named :meth:`argopy.xarray.ArgoAccessor.filter_scalib_pres`.
-This method allows you to filter variables according to OWC salinity calibration software requirements.
+- :meth:`argopy.xarray.ArgoAccessor.filter_scalib_pres`: to filter variables according to OWC salinity calibration software requirements.
 This filter modifies pressure, temperature and salinity related variables of the dataset.

+- :meth:`argopy.xarray.ArgoAccessor.groupby_pressure_bins`: to sub-sampled measurements by pressure bins.
+This is an excellent alternative to the :meth:`argopy.xarray.ArgoAccessor.interp_std_levels` to avoid interpolation and preserve values of raw measurements while at the same time aligning measurements along approximately similar pressure levels (depending on the size of the bins).

 ..
 [OWC] See all the details about the OWC methodology in these references:
 "An improved calibration method for the drift of the conductivity sensor on autonomous CTD profiling floats by θ–S climatology".